ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/creating-and-deploying.markdown

 ﻿# Creating and Deploying Indexes

-**Indexes are used by the server to satisfy queries.** Whenever a user issues a query, RavenDB will use an existing index if it matches the query.
+**Indexes are used by the server to satisfy queries. ** Whenever a user issues a query, RavenDB will use an existing index if it matches the query.
 If it doesn't, RavenDB will create a new one.

 {INFO:Remember}

 Indexes are created by issuing a query are called `dynamic` or `Auto` indexes, and can be easily identified.
 Their name starts with `Auto/` prefix.

-Indexes created explicitly by user are called `static`.
+Indexes created explicitly by the user are called `static`.

 {INFO/}